garethhay/SmartzoneAPI/README.md

 Repo for some basic python scripts for pulling data and printing data from Ruckus SmartZone's API.

 Please note I am writing these as a training exercise for myself.
-Both new to python, git and has been a long time since I have coded.
+Both new to python, git and it has been a long time since I have coded.

 Tested against a SZ100 cluster of 2 running 3.6.2, please note these scripts will not work as is with vSZ-H only vSZ-E. Would recommend using a read-only account.